MrBoxik/SnowRunner-Save-Editor/README.md

 > **Peace out – MrBoxik**

+## ☕ Support

+If this save editor helped you and you want to say thanks you can [buy me a coffee](https://buymeacoffee.com/mrboxik).
+Totally optional, just appreciated. 🙂

 ## License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.